neutrinojs/webpack-chain/README.md

 [![NPM downloads][npm-downloads]][npm-url]
 [![Build Status][travis-image]][travis-url]

-Use a chaining API to generate and simplify the modification of webpack version 2-4 configurations.
+Use a chaining API to generate and simplify the modification of webpack 4 configurations.

 This documentation corresponds to v6 of webpack-chain.
 For previous versions, see: